AnyaChima1/mary-chima-wedding/EMAIL_SECURITY_GUIDE.md

-# 🔐 Email Security Guide - GitHub-Safe API Key Management
+# 🔐 Email Security Guide - GitHub-Safe Implementation

 ## ⚠️ What Happened Again?

-Your SendGrid API key was **automatically deleted AGAIN** because GitHub detected it in your public repository.
-This is an automated security measure by SendGrid that scans public GitHub repositories.
+Your email service credentials were **automatically deleted AGAIN** because GitHub detected them in your public repository.
+This is an automated security measure by email service providers that scan public GitHub repositories.

 **Previous Error:** "The provided authorization grant is invalid, expired, or revoked"